The information security industry is full of jargon, but luckily most terms only crop up when you’re dealing with specific, technical topics.

-The most effective way to make sure you have all the details needed to determine whether you’ve suffered a data breach or a security incident is to implement a CIR (cyber incident response) management system.
+If you’re worried that you’re unable to determine whether you’ve suffered a breach or not, you should implement a CIR (cyber incident response) management system.

 This will help you identify and address threats promptly, ensuring that you know how and when the problem started and what needs to be done to reduce the damage.